 When we sat down to enjoy our efforts, I was amazed at the depth of taste we’d managed to achieve, even without seafood.
 The subtle spice, tender meat and crunchy socarrat combined to create a toothsome medley that left me resolved to use much more saffron in the future.

-Almost every adult in San Sebastián belongs to one of these private clubs, a cultural institution for centuries, where locals (traditionally just men) meet to cook and eat together.
-They share recipes and techniques, as they urge each other to greater culinary heights.
-These hothouses produce some exceptional chefs, as well as residents who appreciate excellent food.
+Almost every city boasts a host of these private clubs that have doubled as cultural institutions where locals (traditionally just men) meet to cook and eat together, for centuries.
+During the Franco dictatorship, these tightly-knit private societies were particularly important as they were among the few places where Basque language and culture could flourish.
+Here locals share recipes and techniques, as they urge each other to greater culinary heights.
+Over the years, these hothouses have produced some exceptional chefs, as well as residents who appreciate excellent food.

-Normally, this world is hidden to visitors, but recently one club has started offering you a rare glimpse inside these private clubs.
-It’s one of the few to admit women, and the only one to admit outsiders.
+Normally, the world of the Basque gastronomic society is hidden to visitors, but recently one club in Bilbao has started offering you a rare glimpse inside its walls.

-Then I sat at one of the long bench tables draped with a blue-and-white checked cloth, to enjoy a simple but satisfying lunch of fried peppers and slow-cooked ox cheek in a supple brown sauce.
+Then I sat at one of the long bench tables draped with a blue-and-white checked cloth, to enjoy a convivial lunch of fried peppers and slow-cooked ox cheek, swapping stories with my hosts.

 Tapas (and pintxos)